ibm-cloud-docs/FileStorage/ordering-through-cli.md

   Authorizes hosts to access a given volume

 Options:
-  -h, --hardware-id TEXT    The id of one SoftLayer_Hardware to authorize -v, --virtual-id TEXT     The id of one SoftLayer_Virtual_Guest to authorize -i, --ip-address-id TEXT  The id of one SoftLayer_Network_Subnet_IpAddress
+  -h, --hardware-id TEXT    The ID of one hardware server to authorize.
+  -v, --virtual-id TEXT     The ID of one virtual server to authorize.
-                            to authorize
+  -i, --ip-address-id TEXT  The ID of one IP address to authorize.
-  --ip-address TEXT         An IP address to authorize -s, --subnet-id TEXT      The id of one SoftLayer_Network_Subnet to
+  -p, --ip-address TEXT     An IP address to authorize.
+  -s, --subnet-id TEXT      An ID of one subnet to authorize.
-                            authorize
   --help                    Show this message and exit.
 ```

 For more information about authorizing hosts to access the {{site.data.keyword.filestorage_short}} through the API, see [authorize_host_to_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/file/#SoftLayer.managers.file.FileStorageManager.authorize_host_to_volume){: external}.
 {:tip}

-For more information about the simultaneous authorizations limit, see the [FAQs](/docs/infrastructure/FileStorage?topic=FileStorage-faqs).
+For more information about the simultaneous authorizations limit, see the [FAQs](/docs/infrastructure/FileStorage?topic=file-storage-faqs).
 {:important}

 ## Connecting your new storage